 This classic Spike Lee film from 1989 is as relevant today as it was when it was made.The film tells the story of a neighborhood in New York on the hottest day of the year where everyone's hate and bigotry smolders and builds until it explodes into violence.
 Salvatore "Sal" Fragione (Danny Aiello) is the Italian owner of a pizzeria in Brooklyn.
 A neighborhood local, Buggin' Out (Giancarlo Esposito), becomes upset when he sees that the pizzeria's Wall of Fame exhibits only Italian actors.
 Buggin' Out believes a pizzeria in a black neighborhood should showcase black actors, but Sal disagrees.
 The wall becomes a symbol of racism and hate to Buggin' Out and to other people in the neighbourhood, and tensions rise.

-The film will be preceded by a short introduction.
+The film will be preceded by a short introduction of approximately 10 minutes.

 CoronaCheck: To visit this film you will need to show 1) a valid admission ticket 2) a COVID certificate (proof of vaccination, a negative test result or proof of recovery in the CoronaCheck app) 3) your ID.
 In case you are a student you also need to bring 4) your student ID card.
 The COVID certificate will be checked at the entrance of restaurant De Zwarte Doos, the admission ticket will be checked upstairs at the entrance of the film hall.
 Further information about CoronaCheck can be found here.

 Do The Right Thing has been the subject of extensive debates from the day of its release in 1989.
 Over the past 32 years, it has also been the subject of (scientific) research.
 The death of George Floyd and the Black Lives Matter movement have sparked a renewed interest in the film as well as in Lee’s own political statements.